zacs/ha-nfl/README.md

 | RegEx | Regular expressions can be used to match team names, athlete names, and rosters in competitions like Doubles Tennis.
 See below for an example. |
 | Wildcard | You can use the single `*` character as a Wildcard.
 This will cause the sensor to match a team or athlete using sport-specific logic outlined below. |

+*RegEx*
 For doubles in tennis, rosters are used instead of team names and are in the format of `{Player 1} / {Player 2}`.
 You can use a regular expression to match the roster.
 As an example, if you do not know the order in which the players are listed on the roster, the regular expression `.*(?:NADAL|ALCARAZ).*/.*(?:NADAL|ALCARAZ).*` will match a doubles match with Nadal and Alcaraz regardless of which player is listed first.
 The names are not case sensitive.

+*Wildcard*
-The Wildcard acts in the following manner
+The Wildcard behavior varies based on the sport.
 | Sport | Behavior |
 | --- | --- |
 | Golf | Displays the current leader and competitor in second place |